General James M. “Mike” Holmes

 Tom graduated from the United States Naval Academy in 1981 with a Bachelor of Science degree in Operations Analysis.
 He completed the Navy’s nuclear power training pipeline and was a certified nuclear engineer.
 He has advanced degrees in Information Systems from The George Washington University and an Engineer’s and Master’s Degrees in Nuclear Engineering from the Massachusetts Institute of Technology.

-Melo joined ITA in 2020, as manager of Market Development where she was responsible for managing and tracking task orders on ITA Indefinite Delivery, Indefinite Quantity (IDIQ) contracts, managing internal Power BI reports, conducting task order research and she served as the program manager for OASIS contracts.
-Prior to joining ITA, she served as an alumni and student engagement specialist at Virginia Commonwealth University School of Education where she managed relationships with stakeholders, developed, planned and executed engagement opportunities.
+Cline joined ITA in 2020 as the manager of Market Development.
+Her responsibilities included managing and tracking task orders for ITA’s Indefinite Delivery, Indefinite Quantity contracts, overseeing internal Power BI reports, conducting task order research, and managing the program for OASIS contracts.
+Before joining ITA, she worked at Virginia Commonwealth University’s School of Education as an alumni and student engagement specialist.
+There, she managed stakeholder relationships and organized engagement events.

-Melo holds a bachelor’s degree in human nutrition, foods and exercise from Virginia Tech and a master’s degree in public health from George Mason University.
+She holds a bachelor’s degree in human nutrition, foods, and exercise from Virginia Tech, and a master’s degree in public health from George Mason University.

 Katelyn Byrd leads the ITA Growth Team which is responsible for customer acquisition and retention, and growing revenue, in a strategic and purposeful manner, aligned with ITA’s Just Cause of working toward a secure, stable and sustainable human ecosystem.
 She leads a team of professionals who facilitate the capture process, market ITA through a robust strategic communications strategy and develop innovative solutions to align with customers’ missions.